MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-understand-cors-issues.md

 ### Option 5: Extend the lifetime of the access token

 Some CORS issues can't be resolved, such as when your app redirects to *login.microsoftonline.com* to authenticate, and the access token expires.
 The CORS call then fails.
 A workaround for this scenario is to extend the lifetime of the access token, to prevent it from expiring during a user’s session.
-For more information about how to do this, see [Configurable token lifetimes in Microsoft Entra ID](~/identity-platform/configurable-token-lifetimes.md).
+For more information, see [Configurable token lifetimes in Microsoft Entra ID](~/identity-platform/configurable-token-lifetimes.md).

 ## See also
 - [Tutorial: Add an on-premises application for remote access through application proxy in Microsoft Entra ID](~/identity/app-proxy/application-proxy-add-on-premises-application.md)